kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ###### Does enabling the feature change any default behavior?

-No behaviour is impacted by this feature.
-Amount of events published to Pod object by Kubelet will increase.
+If the container image is or has become impossible to download, pulling operation will fail faster.
 <!--
 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.